gschmutz/bigdata-spark-workshop/07-spark-deltalake/README.md

-# Working with Delta Lake Table Format
+# Working with the Delta Lake Table Format

-In this workshop we will work with [Delta Lake](https://delta.io/), an open-source storage format that brings ACID transactions to Apache Spark™ and big data workloads..
+In this workshop we will work with [Delta Lake](https://delta.io/), an open-source table format that brings ACID transactions to Apache Spark™ and big data workloads..

 The same data as in the [Object Storage Workshop](../03-object-storage/README.md) will be used.
 We will show later how to re-upload the files, if you no longer have them available.